Shiva Temples of Tamilnadu

 PathigamSambandar

-How to reach Located about 20 Kms to the southeast of Madurai, this temple is well connected by road and rail services from Madurai.
+How to reach Well connected by road and rail, this temple is 20 Kms to the southeast of Madurai.
 On the Madurai - Manamadurai section of Southern Railway, Trains halt at Tirupuvanam Station.
 Regualar bus services are available from Madurai to Thiruppuvanam.

 Temple addressArulmighu Poovananathar Temple